sunnyfloyd/master-notes/devops-and-deployment/backend.md

 - TCP, as a packet based protocol, can be used for multiplexed connections if the higher level application protocol (e.g. HTTP) allows sending of multiple messages.

+- **TCP Slow Start** is a congestion control related feature.
+It is used to *test* the network between host and client to establish optimal window size (minimal number of lost packets, errors, etc.).

 #### UDP

 - **User Datagram Protocol (UDP)**